 Welcome to the Highclere Society

 The Highclere Society was formed in 1996 by local people who wanted to protect and enhance the village and its environment for the benefit of the whole community.
+The About Us page tells you about our activities and what we have achieved for the village.

 About Highclere